snowshoe-hiawatha

 As the air starts to cool and the leaves begin the much-anticipated transition from their many hues of green to a brighter amber, crimson and auburn, it’s time to hit the trails!
 From birding and fishing to canoeing and kayaking, Lake Superior Provincial Park has you covered for several day trip opportunities.
 Additionally, the Park […]

-Day Five – Snow Day in the Soo
+Day Five – Snow Day In The Soo

 March 2, 2018 By Martin Lortz